 What are gross receipts?

-Gross receipts, on which the gross receipts tax is based, are the total amount of money or value of other consideration received from.
-In other words: sales.
+Gross receipts are, in effect, sales on which gross receipts tax (GRT) is imposed.
+So gross receipts are the total amount of money or value of other consideration received from:

 Selling property in New Mexico